 Studies in mice give clues to combatting changes in muscle stem cells.

-The post A new look at an inevitable problem: muscle loss in aging appeared first on Engineering Research News.
+The post A new look at an inevitable problem: muscle loss in aging appeared first on Michigan Engineering News.

 Engineers used smoke machines, physics-based modeling and route optimization algorithms to quantify risk.

-The post The science behind campus bus changes during COVID-19 appeared first on Engineering Research News.
+The post The science behind campus bus changes during COVID-19 appeared first on Michigan Engineering News.

 Rather than attacking cancer cells directly, new cell-model research probes weaknesses in pancreatic cancer’s interactions with other cells to obtain nutrients needed for tumor growth.

-The post Study suggests method to starve pancreatic cancer cells appeared first on Engineering Research News.
+The post Study suggests method to starve pancreatic cancer cells appeared first on Michigan Engineering News.